shc0743/libnfc-unofficial-x64-windows-build/README.md

 4. Copy to the `includes` folder to your project
 5. Add it to your include path of your project
 6. `#include <nfc/nfc.h>` in your code and use it
-7. Don't forget to put `Release/nfc.dll` to your distribution!
+7. Don't forget to put `Release/nfc.dll` and `Release/libusb0.dll` to your distribution!

 (**NOT recommended** to use the version without PCSC, it is said that ACR122U requires PCSC)